1 killed, another injured in 'structure collapse' at North Vancouver construction site: fire chief

 "It was a bit of a chaotic scene," said Sgt.
 Peter DeVries, adding one person was taken to hospital with unknown injuries.

-DeVries initially a second person was trapped and crews had a hard time reaching them.
+DeVries initially said a second person was trapped and crews had a hard time reaching them.

-City of North Vancouver Fire Chief Greg Chalke said the second worker was located and pronounced dead on scene.
+City of North Vancouver Fire Chief Greg Schalk said the second worker was located and pronounced dead on scene.

 The B.C.
 Coroners Service told CTV News it could not confirm the death because the site has not been deemed safe to enter.

-Vancouver Fire Rescue Services is sending its heavy urban search and rescue task force of about 20 people to the area.
-Major crimes investigators have also been called in.
+“There is concrete that’s hanging that may come down on anyone working below and there is also steel structure that may come down," he said.

+Boone estimated the recovery effort would take “hours” with the roof, floor, and walls around the location of the worker’s body all partially collapsed.

 "This is a tragic incident.
-It's upsetting for people who live and work in this area," DeVries said.
+It's upsetting for people who live and work in this area," DeVries added.

-Mounties said traffic on Chesterfield Avenue between West 1st Street and West Esplanade is being rerouted.

-TransLink said buses in the area are being detoured.
-The 249 to Lonsdale Quay was travelling along West 1st Street for a few blocks, the transit authority said.
+WorkSafe BC confirmed it is investigating, but could not confirm the name of the demolition contractor, listed on the building’s exterior as Done Right Demo.